Connor-Frazier/Robotics-Sound-Mapping/README.md

     **NOTE**: The naming convention for your models matters and will influence what the topic names you're using are.
 Mimic the examples as close as possible.

 4. Make sure you followed the second note above, it's super important (this is just a reminder)
-5. Edit your Makefile.
-Your Makefile should mimic the one included in [plugins](../).\
-    a.
-You need to create a .so for your plugin.
-Check out the example Makefile for guidance on this.\
-    b.
-You'll also need a Makefile for your parent directory, which can mimic the example Makefile in the parent directorys.

-6. If you've done all this, you should be ready to initialize your world and see the camera plugin (since it's facing down, the preview is underground, but you can still zoom underground to see it).
+5. If you've done all this, you should be ready to initialize your world and see the camera plugin (since it's facing down, the preview is underground, but you can still zoom underground to see it).

 ## Setting up lines
 1. Easiest to just do this from the example world
-2. If you don't want to use the example world, insert a block, color it your preferred color and put it in the robots path.
+2. If you don't want to use the example world, insert a block, color it your preferred color, make it nearly flat, and put it in the robots path.

 ## Subscribing from robot.cc (or something like it)
 0. Check out robot.cc and robot.cc in [brain](https://github.com/nbock/cs5335-nm/tree/linefollow/brain) for examples on how this is done.\
-    a. [brain.cc](https://github.com/nbock/cs5335-nm/blob/plugins/brain/brain.cc) also has a reference to `robot->noise`
 1. Add a `cv::Mat frame` value to robot.hh or your equivalent
 2. Add a SubscriberPtr as a private variable to robot.hh or equivalent
 3. Use your SubscriberPtr to subscribe to the camera topic `~/tankbot0/tankbot/camera_sensor/link/camera/image`: